 To secure a helmet with the helmet holding cable

-- 1. Remove the seat.
+- 1. Remove the passenger seat.
 (See page 3-19.) - 2.
-Remove the screwdriver from its holders by pulling it up from the left side, and then remove the helmet holding cable from the screwdriver.
+Remove the screwdriver from its holders on the passenger seat, and then remove the helmet hold-ing cable from the screwdriver.